hmc-cs111-spring2016/external-lab/README.md

   - constants, e.g., built-in names such as `π` or `e`
   - variables: assignment and use
   - functions (either with or without recursion)

+Obviously, these latter features push the language towards general-purpose.